There are currently 3 comments and 3 photos online for this walk.

 |A 5 mile circular pub walk from The Oakley Arms near Brewood in Staffordshire.
 The Oakley Arms serves fine food, wines and local beer in the spacious dining areas or the beautiful terrace overlooking the lake.
 The walking route explores the local area, crossing arable fields and following quiet tracks and lanes to visit Belvide Reservoir and the former Black Ladies Priory along the way.
 There is plenty of wildlife to enjoy, including a wealth of wildfowl on the reservoir which is managed as a nature reserve. |

 The walk is relatively flat with just a few gentle slopes.
 There are no stiles or kissing gates on route, just a few single bridle gates and one sleeper bridge to negotiate.
 The paths can be muddy or waterlogged at times and they are also rutted and uneven in part so good boots are a must.
-The route crosses several crop fields and these sections of path can be very narrow.
+The paths across the arable fields are very narrow and sometimes obscured altogether by the crops, so you may need to divert around the field edges.
 You will cross one field which may be holding sheep so take particular care with dogs at this point.
 There are a couple of stretches of road walking along quiet country lanes, so take care of any traffic.
 NOTE: The footpath signposting in this area is very intermittent so we recommend using the live GPS map on the iFootpath App to help with navigation.
 Allow 2.5 hours.

 Brewood is a small village in South Staffordshire, located about 11 miles south of Stafford and easily accessed from the A5.
 The Oakley Arms is located on Kiddemore Green Road, between Brewood and the small hamlet of Kiddemore Green.
 The pub has its own large car park.
 Nearest post code ST19 9BQ.